-The Fund includes only the net cash flow impact and does not include non-cash switches between series of the Fund that occurred during the year in 'Proceeds from redeemable units issued' or 'Amount paid on redeemable units'.
-The below non-cash switches have been excluded from the Fund's operation and financing activities on the statements of cash flows for the periods ending June 30, 2019 and June 30, 2018.
+The Fund includes only the net cash flow impact and does not include non-cash switches between series of the Fund that occurred during the year in 'Proceeds from redeemable units issued' or 'Amount paid on redemption of redeemable units'.
+For the year ended June, 30, 2021, \$228,055 of non-cash switches have been excluded from the Fund's operation and financing activities on the statements of cash flows (June 30, 2020; \$5,833).